 Grilling cevapcici on the gas grill

-Grilling cevapcici is more than just a grill classic; it is a piece of culture and history.
-Originally from the Balkans, they have found their way into many European cuisines.
-The history of Cevapcici is closely linked to Ottoman cuisine.
+Grilling cevapcici is more than just a barbecue classic; it is a piece of culture and history.
+Originally from the Balkans, they have found their way into many European kitchens.
+The history of cevapcici is closely linked to Ottoman cuisine.
 When the Ottomans conquered the Balkans, they brought their culinary traditions with them.
 This resulted in a fusion of oriental and Balkan flavors.
-Cevapcici are a perfect example of this.
+Cevapcici on the grill is a perfect example of this.
 They combine oriental spices with the Balkan love of grilling.
-Grilling cevapcici on the gas grill always reminds us of our trips to Slovenia, Croatia or Montenegro.
+Grilling cevapcici on the gas grill therefore always reminds us of our trips to Slovenia, Croatia or Montenegro.

 The word “Cevapcici” comes from Serbo-Croatian and means something like “small sausages”.
 In fact, they are not sausages in the classic sense.
 They are made from a mixture of beef, lamb or pork.
 The meat is finely chopped and mixed with onions, garlic and spices.
 Then you form rolls or balls and place them on the grill.